grpndr/borzoi-setup/README.md

 ## Legal stuff?

 - The three repos cloned by the setup script are https://github.com/calico/baskerville, https://github.com/calico/borzoi and https://github.com/calico/westminster.
-Please cite them instead of this repo if you use this code.
+Please cite them if you use this code.

 - `Borzoi_inference.py` is a modified version of these scripts: https://github.com/calico/borzoi/blob/main/src/scripts/borzoi_sed.py; https://github.com/calico/borzoi/blob/main/src/scripts/borzoi_sad.py.

 - `export_vars.sh` is a collated (and modified) from the scripts of the same name in the three repos.

 - Lastly, I work at Earlham Institute and funded by NextGen so all this code belongs to them I guess.
-I just hope this is useful code, anyone is free to claim whatever from it.
+I just hope this is useful code.